splintercommunity/splinter-docs/examples/index.md

-Although playing distributed games is an unusual use case, Gameroom shows how to write a Splinter application that integrates the Splinter framework, UI components, and technologies from several Hyperledger projects.
+Although playing distributed games is an unusual use case, Gameroom shows how to write a Splinter application that integrates the Splinter framework, UI components, and technologies from several other Splinter Community projects.
 Gameroom demonstrates the following items:

 * **Splinter circuits** for private and secure connections between participants, with securely shared state.